bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module5_lab/genemania_lab.md

 Step |	Action |
 --- | --- |
-8	Locate the gene with the strongest association with GRN.
-Tip: this gene is the largest node on the network.
+8	Locate the gene with the strongest association with GRN. **Tip**: this gene is the largest node on the network.

 Answer is SORT1